Agent skills

 - Select Delete.

-- The agent sees available skills — When a conversation starts, your agent is aware of all enabled skills (their names and descriptions).
+- Your agent sees available skills—When a conversation starts, your agent knows about every enabled skill (names and descriptions).

-- The agent decides when to use a skill — Based on the conversation context, the agent determines if a skill is relevant.
-For example, if a user asks "Can you help me draft a follow-up email?", the agent recognizes that the
+- Your agent chooses when to use a skill—From the conversation, your agent decides whether a skill applies.
+For example, if someone asks, "Can you help me draft a follow-up email?", your agent can match the

-email-drafterskill matches. - The skill is loaded on demand — The agent loads the full instructions from the relevant skill and follows them.
+email-drafterskill. - The skill loads on demand—Your agent loads the full instructions from the relevant skill and follows them.

-This all happens seamlessly — the user simply asks their question, and the agent applies the right skill automatically.
+All of this happens in the background: the person chatting asks a question, and your agent applies the right skill automatically.

 Example

-Imagine you have an agent with two skills enabled: email-drafter and meeting-summarizer.
+Say your agent has two skills enabled: email-drafter and meeting-summarizer.

-- A user asks: "Summarize the key points from today's standup."
+- Someone asks: "Summarize the key points from today's standup."

-meeting-summarizerskill and structures the summary accordingly. - The same user then asks: "Draft a follow-up email to the team about the action items."
+meeting-summarizerskill and structures the summary accordingly. - They then ask: "Draft a follow-up email to the team about the action items."

 email-drafterskill and follows its guidelines for composing the email.

 - Be specific in descriptions.
-The agent uses the description to decide when to load a skill.
-A clear description like "Helps compose professional follow-up emails after meetings" works better than "Email help."
+Your agent uses the description to decide when to load a skill.
+A clear description such as "Helps compose professional follow-up emails after meetings" works better than "Email help."

 - Write detailed instructions.
 Include specific steps, formatting guidelines, tone requirements, and examples of good output.